Reviewed and Updated: August 5th 2024

 Food Combinations That Aid in Absorption

-Pairing vitamin C-rich foods, such as citrus fruits or bell peppers, with non-heme iron-rich plant sources like spinach or lentils can notably improve the absorption of iron
+Pairing vitamin C-rich foods, such as citrus fruits or bell peppers, with non-heme iron-rich plant sources like spinach or lentils can notably improve the absorption of iron.

 Similarly, incorporating healthy fats, such as those found in avocados or nuts, with fat-soluble vitamins like vitamin A, D, E, and K from vegetables or fruits, can enhance their absorption.
+Additionally, more calcium gets absorbed from food when activated vitamin D is in the body to maintain healthy bones.

 Combining sources of beta-carotene, found in colorful vegetables like carrots or sweet potatoes, with a small amount of healthy fat like olive oil can also enhance its conversion to vitamin A in the body.
 These thoughtful food pairings can maximize the nutritional benefits of the diet, ensuring efficient absorption and utilization of vital nutrients for optimal health.